charwick/helipad/README.md

 	heli.launchGUI()

-See the documentation and the included sample models for more usage details.
+A bootstrap model is included to get started.
+See the documentation for more usage details.

 ## Requirements